Office of Contextual Education

 Ministry in Context

-Ministry in Context is a field education component of the Master of Divinity (M.Div.) degree program that provides students the occasion to explore and discover the joys, challenges, and opportunities for ministry and leadership in congregations and in social ministry agencies.
+Ministry in Context is a field education component of the Master of Divinity (M.Div.) and Master of Arts in Social Change (M.A.) degree programs that provides students the occasion to explore and discover the joys, challenges, and opportunities for ministry and leadership in congregations and social ministry agencies.
 Ministry in Context is concurrent with classroom work and allows the student to apply and contextualize what they are learning and discovering in the classroom.
 This concurrent nature also deepens the learning in the classroom as the student brings new questions and insights from the contextual sites to the classroom.
+As a pre-requisite for contextual/field education, a student must have successfully completed a background check and must have been cleared by their denomination to enter and continue in their licensure process.

 Clinical Pastoral Education

-Clinical Pastoral Education is a program of supervised, experience-based learning in pastoral care certified by the Association for Clinical Pastoral Education (ACPE).
+Clinical Pastoral Education (CPE) is a program of supervised, experience-based learning in pastoral care certified by the Association for Clinical Pastoral Education (ACPE).
 CPE brings theological students and ministers from different denominations and faiths into supervised clinical settings in which students provide care for persons in crisis.
-Through feedback from peers and teachers in the group setting, students develop new awareness of themselves as persons and of the needs of those to whom they minister.
+Through feedback from peers and educators in the group setting, students develop new awareness of themselves as persons and as faith leaders, as well as of the needs of those to whom they minister.
+As a pre-requisite for contextual/field education, a student must have successfully completed a background check and must have been cleared by their denomination to enter and continue in their licensure process.

-Candidates for ELCA ordination are required to complete a 12 month, full-time internship in a congregation or a combination agency-congregation site, under the supervision of an experienced pastor.
-The purpose of internship is to facilitate the development of vocational skills and pastoral formation.
-Supervising pastors work with students in the various areas of pastoral ministry and reflect with them about their learning and growth in regular supervisory sessions.
+Candidates for ELCA ordination are required to complete an internship in a congregation or a combination agency-congregation site, under the supervision of an experienced Rostered Minister.
+The purpose of internship is to facilitate the development of vocational skills and professional ministerial formation.
+Supervisors work with students in the various areas of ministry and reflect with them about their learning and growth in regular supervisory sessions.
+As a pre-requisite for contextual/field education, a student must have successfully completed a background check and must have been cleared by their denomination to enter and continue in their licensure process.

 Evangelism and Justice Concentration